dino115/data_maps/README.md

     numeric: 2
   ```
 - **Converter: String**
-  Cast explicit to string
+  Cast explicit to string.
+Doesn't work with collections.
+  Can raise error if the value is not convertable.

   ```ruby
     string: true
   ```
 - **Converter: Boolean**
-  Cast explicit to bool
+  Cast explicit to bool (by double negotiation).
+Doesn't work with collections.
+  Can return unexpected values, an double negotiated empty array is true! `!![] #=> true`

   ```ruby
     bool: true
   ```
 - **Converter: keys**
   This map the hash keys when the input data is a hash or when you select multiple *from* fields.
+Only works with hashes.
+  Return the original data when data isn't a hash.

   ```ruby
     keys: {